oskarbraten/voxel-path-tracer/README.md

 #### How-to
 Given the world space position of a fragment in the current frame, what is its corresponding uv-coordinate in the previous frame?

-The answer to this is surprisingly simple:
+The answer is surprisingly simple:

 ~~~~glsl
 vec4 p = projection_matrix * previous_view_matrix * vec4(position, 1.0);